fullmetal-fred/monitoring-legrand-2025/pages/av-it-convergence.md

 <PresenterTimer :minutes="2" :seconds="30" />

-# Unified Monitoring Platforms
-Monitoring & Management
+# Technology Convergence
+Blurred lines

 <v-clicks>

-- IP-based AV systems integrate with IT tools
+- IP-based AV systems [integrate]{.highlight} with IT tools
-- Common dashboard visibility
+- [Common]{.highlight} data collection & storage methods
 - Key metrics:
-    - Device & system status and uptime
+    - Device & system [health]{.highlight} and uptime
-    - System utilization
+    - System [utilization]{.highlight}
     - Underlying network performance
     - User experience metrics
+    - UCC platform health
 - Converged alerting systems
-- Single pane of glass for operations
+- Single pane of glass for [all of operations]{.highlight}

 </v-clicks>

 <!--
 - [click] As AV systems migrate to IP networks, they can increasingly integrate with standard IT monitoring tools
-- [click] This enables unified dashboards where both AV and IT metrics can be viewed together, providing comprehensive visibility
+- [click] This enables common data collection and storage methods, allowing AV data to be analyzed alongside IT metrics
 - [click] These platforms monitor crucial parameters across domains:
   - Device status and uptime tracking applies equally to servers and AV processors
   - Signal quality and latency are now measurable metrics for networked media